-Conditional Admission Status\
+Conditional Admission\

 Students who do not meet one of the two main requirements (GPA or GRE/GMAT test scores) for regular admission may be admitted conditionally.
 Students admitted conditionally are allowed one semester to fulfill the Graduate Record Examination (GRE) or Graduate Management Analytical Test (GMAT) requirement.
-A student in conditional admission status will not be allowed to enroll in more than 12 credit hours specified by their program of study.
 Students are required to earn a minimum grade of "B" in these courses to progress to regular admission.
 Students failing to meet these standards can be at the discretion of the Dean of Graduate Studies dismissed from the Graduate program.